Newsgroups: gmane.linux.debian.user Date: Sat, 26 Jan 2008

 alias rd="echo foo"

-bash: line 0: alias: rd: not found
+$ bash -c 'alias rd' bash: line 0: alias: rd: not found

-$ bash -c '. ~/.bashrc; alias rd'
+$ bash -c '. ~/.bashrc; alias rd' alias rd='echo foo'

-$ bash -c '. ~/.bashrc; (alias rd)'
+$ bash -c '. ~/.bashrc; (alias rd)' alias rd='echo foo'

 As far as I can see, your last attempt should have worked.

-The point of my previous response, which I complete failed to make (and in fact didn't realize until after I'd sent it…) is that your .bashrc probably includes a line of the form:
+The point of my previous response, which I complete failed to make (and in fact didn't realize until after I'd sent itβ¦) is that your .bashrc probably includes a line of the form:

 [ -z "$PS1" ] && return